Fix 1: Run the Windows Update Troubleshooter

 Step 3: Locate the problematic update and click the Uninstall option next to it.

 Step 5: After Windows removes the update, click the Windows Update tab in the left pane.
-Then, click the Check for updates button in the top right corner to download and install the update again.
+Then, click the Check for updates button at the top right to download and install the update again.

 Step 1: Right-click on the Start icon and select Terminal (Admin) from the list.